varunk08/vulkan_execises/projects/cmake_notes/readme.md

 each local generator object is for a single directory and represents the config of one CMakeLists file for example, for visual studio, the global generator generates the .sln file while each local generator generates a .proj

+"targets" can be libraries or executables, the result of the build

+include(file1. cmake) can be used to include and process the commands in file1.cmake

+when a variable is set, it is visible to the current CMakeLists file and to all subdirectories when a new scope is entered all the existing variable values are copied, a new scope is created any variables created in the child scope does not affect the parent scope use PARENT_SCOPE to affect parent scope as well: set(variable 2 PARENT_SCOPE)

+variables set from the cmake gui must be used as cache entries cmake generates a cache file in the directory of the binary that is built option (VAR_NAME "What do you want this var to be?") sets a variable in the cache set (VAR_NAME ON CACHE BOOL "set to true?") the set() command can also put variables on the cache variable types are BOOL, PATH, FILEPATH, STRING mark_as_advanced command makes a variable advanced. it is hidden from the user in gui a variable can still be overridden with the set command without using the CACHE option the cache values are checked only if the current cmMakeFile object doesn't have that variable the FORCE option can change a cache value from the cmakelists file

+Build configuration:
+cmake supports by default Debug, Release, MinSizeRel and RelWithDebInfo The CMAKE_CONFIGURATION_TYPES variable is used to tell cmake which configurations are put in the workspace (visual studio) CMAKE_BUILD_TYPE is used to specify only one configuration while cmake is run (make files)